DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChart/5 Series Types/CommonSeries/label/alignment.md

 This property accepts the following values:

 - `center`
-Displays label in the center of the point.
+Displays labels in the center of the point.

 - `left`
 Aligns the left corner of the label to the center of the point.